dotnet/arcade/Documentation/SBOMGenerationGuidance.md

 artifacts so that they are available if they are requested by customers.
 In order to achieve this for your release builds:

-- **For repositories that produce assets released via the .NET release pipeline**: Retention rules will be applied automatically via the .NET release pipeline for the following repositories (which participate in the centralized release process):
+- **For repositories that produce assets referenced by the .NET release pipeline**: Retention rules will be applied automatically via the .NET release pipeline for the following repositories (which participate in the centralized release process):